Skip to main content

 CURRENT HABITUAL ADDRESS OF THE FIRST DECLARANT

-The data relating to the address must necessarily be completed through the capture window that opens in the "type of public road" box, previously indicating whether or not you reside in Spanish territory.
+The data relating to the address must necessarily be completed through the capture window that opens in the "type of public road" box, previously indicating whether or not the person resides in Spanish territory.

-• Type of public road: The name corresponding to the type or class of public road will be stated; street, plaza, avenue, roundabout, promenade, road, descent, slope, rambla, passage, ... etc.
+• Type of public road: The name corresponding to the type or class of public road shall be stated; street, square, avenue, roundabout, promenade, road, descent, slope, boulevard, passage, ... etc.

-• Name of the public thoroughfare: The full name of the public road corresponding to the address will be recorded with maximum precision.
+• Name of the public thoroughfare: The full name of the public road corresponding to the address must be stated with the utmost precision.

 • Number: You must indicate the house number or, where applicable, the kilometer point.